Travel Postcard: 48 hours in Annecy, France

 Day two

-8 a.m. - Time to follow the Annecy folk up one of their favourite climbs -- La Tournette, at some 2,350 metres, the highest peak of the region.
+8 a.m. - Time to follow the Annecy folk up one of their favorite climbs -- La Tournette, at some 2,350 meters, the highest peak of the region.

-It's achievable for the moderately fit and there are chains to help with the last few metres of scrambling over rocks, snow-clad for most of the year.
+It's achievable for the moderately fit and there are chains to help with the last few meters of scrambling over rocks, snow-clad for most of the year.

 From Talloires, you can also cycle a few, steep km to the hamlet of Montmin, or you could order a taxi, but remember to make arrangements to be collected later.
 The walk takes roughly 6 hours 30 minutes.
 You'll also need a picnic and a map would be wise.